Best bets: Premier League

-Our football team pick out their best bets for Tuesday's action in the Premier League.
+Our football team pick out their best bets for Wednesday's action in the Premier League.

 Sky Bet odds | Paddy Power | Betfair Sportsbook